Network Geometry: Hyperbolic geometry of network latent spaces

-A deep connection between self-similarity and fractal properties of the structure of real-world networks, as discussed above, and hyperbolic geometry has been well explored in mathematics~\cite{gromov1987hyperbolic,nekrashevych2005similar,buyalo2007elements}.
-The connection goes via the observation that any Gromov-hyperbolic space has a boundary at infinity which is always a self-similar metric space~\cite{buyalo2007elements}.
-Another aspect of this connection is that self-similar groups can be always represented as the groups of automorphisms of trees, which are the simplest example of discrete hyperbolic spaces~\cite{nekrashevych2005similar}.
-The connections between hyperbolicity and self-similar sets, fractals, and similar objects goes also through the idea that rescaling is (approximately) an isometry transformation in (coarse) hyperbolic geometry~\cite{grigorchuk2015similar}.
-Yet this geometry turned out to be not the geometry of the observable structure of real-world networks discussed above, but the geometry of their latent spaces that we discuss next.
-The two geometries are intimately related because, as we explain below, the shortest paths in networks, defining chemical distances, follow closely their hyperbolic geodesics in the latent space in most scenarios.
-Whenever this happens, the network is said to be congruent with its underlying latent geometry.
+The previous section deals with self-similarity and fractal properties of the structure of real-world networks.
+There exist deep connections between self-similarity and hyperbolic geometry that have been well explored in mathematics~\cite{gromov1987hyperbolic,nekrashevych2005similar,buyalo2007elements}.
+One connection goes via the observation that any Gromov-hyperbolic space has a boundary at infinity which is always a self-similar metric space~\cite{buyalo2007elements}.
+Another connection is that self-similar groups can be always represented as the groups of automorphisms of trees, which are the simplest example of discrete hyperbolic spaces~\cite{nekrashevych2005similar}.
+The connections between hyperbolicity and self-similar sets, fractals, and similar objects goes also through the idea that rescaling is (approximately) an isometry transformation in (coarse) hyperbolic geometry~\cite{grigorchuk2015similar}.\\

+Yet hyperbolic geometry turned out to be not the geometry of the observable structure of real-world networks discussed in the previous section, but the geometry of their latent spaces that we discuss next.
+The two geometries turned out to be intimately related because network paths that follow hyperbolic geodesics in the latent space are shortest paths in the network with high probability~\cite{boguna2009navigability,boguna2009navigating,krioukov2010hyperbolic,boguna2010sustaining}.
+Whenever this happens, we say that the network is congruent with its underlying latent geometry.

-\textbf{\em Models.} Latent space approaches have been employed for nearly a century to model homophily in social networks~\cite{sorokin1927social,mcfarland1973social,hoff2002latent}.
+\textbf{\em Models.} Latent spaces have been employed for nearly a century to model homophily in social networks~\cite{sorokin1927social,mcfarland1973social,hoff2002latent}.
 In these models, nodes are positioned in a similarity space, while connections between them are random, but they are the more likely, the closer the two nodes in the space, i.e.\ more similar nodes are more likely to be connected.\\